 Dengue: What I should know?

-Hui Ling Lau MPharm, PhD, RPh Having recently recovered from dengue fever myself, I have decided to share a number of dengue-related FAQs.
+Dengue: What I should know?
+By Hui Ling Lau | MPharm, PhD, RPh Having recently recovered from dengue fever myself, I have decided to share a number of dengue-related FAQs.
 I hope these would encourage all to seek early medical attention so that proper and timely interventions can be carried out.
-Sudden-onset, continuous high fever and two or more of the following: severe headache, severe pain in […]
+1. What are the […]

 Chronic obstructive pulmonary disease: Fact sheet